How to Send a Professional Email

 Remember, the greeting is formatted with the comma AFTER the name of the recipient.
 Notice it says “Dear John,“.

-The body of an email should contain three part: introduction, main body, and conclusion.
+The body of a professional email should contain three part: introduction, main body, and conclusion.

 The introduction should include who you are (if recipient is not familiar) and a brief summary of what you are going to talk about throughout the email.

 The main body should be split up into micro-paragraphs (it is okay if they are only a couple of lines each) in an easy to read format.
 This is where you go into detail about what you need to say.

 Conclusions are pretty straightforward: wrap it up!
 I typically will invite the recipient to contact me and let them know that I am eager for his or her response.
 This lets the recipient know that you would like a reply.